Agriculture in England: History

-Based on studies of medieval manorial accounts eastern Norfolk and areas along the northern coast were among the most productive, devoting large areas to legume cultivation alongside wheat and barley.
-The planting of legumes, commonly used as a fodder crop, protected soil fertility due to their nitrogen fixing capabilities.
-In soils where this intensive cropping wasn't possible—the sandy soils of Breckland or Norwich, and the "Good Sands" in Norfolk's northwest—the fields were sown with rye and barley.
+Based on studies of medieval manorial accounts eastern Norfolk and areas along the north coast were among the most productive, with significant areas dedicated to the cultivation of legumes alongside wheat and barley.
+The planting of legumes, commonly used as a fodder crop, played a crucial role in protecting soil fertility due to their nitrogen fixing properties.
+In soils where this intensive cropping was not feasible, such as the sandy soils of Breckland or Norwich, and the "Good Sands" in Norfolk's northwest, the fields were sown with rye and barley.